kpedro88/FNAL_ECA_Preproposal_Template/README.md

 There are several methods for this:
 1. New Project -> Import from GitHub (requires linking your GitHub account)
 2. Upload Project (download [zip file](https://github.com/kpedro88/FNAL_ECA_Template/archive/refs/heads/main.zip))

+This repository is set up on GitHub as a "template repository", so you can create your own repository based on it *without* needing to make a public fork, if desirable.